leopoldch/ai_board_games/README.md

     return depths.get(self.__size, 3)
 ```

-Disadvantages : The calculation takes a lot of time to process and might time out in 150s.
+Disadvantages : With these depths the calculation takes a lot of time to process and might time out in 150s.

 The winning strategy for player 1 on odd-numbered grids is implemented in O(1) time with a simple direction calculation
 ```